‘netherlands ⇄ bauhaus - pioneers of a new world’

 From 2019 onwards, Museum Boijmans Van Beuningen will be in transit.
 When the museum shuts for renovation in the early summer of 2019, the collection will remain accessible to the public in a variety of ways.
 Seven museums and art institutions in Rotterdam will stage exhibitions of artworks from the museum’s collection.
 The collection will also be seen abroad.
 The museum’s book collection is being transferred to Rotterdam City Archives.
 Rotterdam’s schools will be surprised by Boijmans in the Classroom, an educational programme involving real artworks.
 We are also working hard on a location in Rotterdam Zuid, an experimental space for young visitors.

 Meanwhile, the construction of Depot Boijmans Van Beuningen is in full swing.
-The world’s first publicly accessible art storage facility will open its doors in Rotterdam at the end of 2020 or early 2021.
+The world’s first publicly accessible art storage facility will open its doors in Rotterdam in 2021.